jacksonhenry3/Machine_Learning/README.md

     Optical character recognition
   </li>
   <li>
-    Add the ability to evolve neural nets via genetic algorithms
+    Add the ability to evolve neural nets via genetic algorithms.
   </li>
   <li>
     neural network to detect the presence of a square in an image